 Kids are notorious for being picky eaters.
 Don’t worry, this is a natural part of a child’s development.
 How can you ensure your child is getting the nutrients they need when they refuse to eat?
 Here are 5 tips to help:

 1. Set times

-Creating set times for meals and snacks allows you to establish a routine for you and your children.
+Creating set times for meals and snacks allows you to establish a routine for yourself and your children.
 It also helps to cut back on grazing throughout the day which could lead to skipping meals or not being hungry at mealtime.
 Mealtime is the ideal opportunity to model good eating habits to your kids.
 When they see you eat a variety of foods or try something new, your child pays attention and chances are they’ll want to try it too.

 2. Let your kids help

 Allowing your child to help prepare meals is a great way for them to be active in the selection process.
 It teaches them how to make something and works the brain muscles at the same time.
 It sparks creativity and interest.
 Your child is more likely to eat something they helped make and even try new foods in the process.

 Let’s be honest, eating the same thing every day the exact same way gets boring.
 Switching up your menu, the foods you eat, and how they’re presented allows your family to stay interested.
 Preparing foods in a variety of ways gives your child more options.
 They may not like raw crunchy carrots but love them roasted with a little seasoning.
 So, don’t just try it one way every time — switch it up.

 4. Prepare one meal